-Build Your Own MCP Server — The Most Complete Python Tutorial (2026)
+Build Your Own MCP Server: A Python Tutorial

 Building your own MCP server lets you expose any data source or service to Claude and other MCP clients.
 This tutorial builds a complete server from scratch.